Bimo99B9/Bimo99B9.github.io/_posts/2021-09-13-htb-writeup-schooled.md

 ![](/assets/images/htb-writeup-schooled/schooled11.png)

-Logged in the moodle, is it possible now to enroll to the Mathematics course.
+Logged in the moodle, it is possible now to enroll to the Mathematics course.

 ![](/assets/images/htb-writeup-schooled/schooled13.png)

 In the announcements pannel of the Maths course, there is a message of the teacher, `Manuel Phillips`.
-He says he will be checking the profiles of the users that enroll its course.
+He says that he will be checking the profiles of the users that enroll its course.

 ![](/assets/images/htb-writeup-schooled/schooled14.png)